Edit

 }

-The transition methods are assumed to have no side effects other than modifying the state object, and should be deterministic (otherwise, the effects are unpredictable).
-If the transition code throws an exception, that exception is caught and included in a warning in the Orleans log, issued by the log-consistency provider.
+Assume transition methods have no side effects other than modifying the state object and should be deterministic (otherwise, the effects are unpredictable).
+If the transition code throws an exception, Orleans catches it and includes it in a warning in the Orleans log, issued by the log-consistency provider.

-When, exactly, the runtime calls the transition methods depends on the chosen log consistency provider and its configuration.
-Applications shouldn't rely on a particular timing, except when specifically guaranteed by the log consistency provider.
+When exactly the runtime calls the transition methods depends on the chosen log-consistency provider and its configuration.
+Applications shouldn't rely on specific timing unless the log-consistency provider explicitly guarantees it.

-Some providers, such as the Orleans.EventSourcing.LogStorage log-consistency provider, replay the event sequence every time the grain is loaded.
-Therefore, as long as the event objects can still be properly deserialized from storage, it is possible to radically modify the GrainState class and the transition methods.
-But for other providers, such as the Orleans.EventSourcing.StateStorage log-consistency provider, only the GrainState object is persisted, so developers must ensure that it can be deserialized correctly when read from storage.
+Some providers, like the Orleans.EventSourcing.LogStorage log-consistency provider, replay the event sequence every time the grain loads.
+Therefore, as long as the event objects can still be properly deserialized from storage, you can radically modify the GrainState class and the transition methods.
+However, for other providers, such as the Orleans.EventSourcing.StateStorage log-consistency provider, only the GrainState object is persisted.
+In this case, you must ensure it can be deserialized correctly when read from storage.

 Raise multiple events